Tetrakern/fictioneer/INSTALLATION.md

 The integrated role manager to add and, edit, and remove roles.
 Not the most sophisticated compared to dedicated plugins, but it comes with custom capabilities tailored to the theme.
 Because Fictioneer offers some powerful options and tools you may want to keep away from certain user groups.
 If the roles have not been properly initialized when you activated the theme, you can do that under the **Tools** tab.
 For reference, look at the default [WordPress capabilities](https://wordpress.org/documentation/article/roles-and-capabilities/).

+**Note:** The "read" capability is what grants access to the admin user profile and dashboard, which is not obvious just going by the name.

 <details>
   <summary>New Capabilities</summary><br>